Skip to navigation Skip to content

 • looking for work for 15 hours or more per week under an agreement with an employment services provider and have compulsory mutual obligation or participation requirements

-• voluntarily looking for work for 15 hours or more per week under an agreement with a government funded employment services provider and have no compulsory mutual obligation or participation requirements
+• looking voluntarily for work for 15 hours or more per week under an agreement with a Government funded employment services provider and have no compulsory mutual obligation or participation requirements

 • revert to the standard rate if they remain qualified for that rate, or

-• their payment will cancel
+• have their payment cancelled

 Volunteer job seekers with Workforce Australia

-MOB job seekers who register as a volunteer with Workforce Australia receive a total of 12 months employment assistance and can be paid MOB if they remain registered and have a current Voluntary Job Plan.
+MOB job seekers who register as a volunteer with Workforce Australia receive a total of 12 months employment assistance and can be paid MOB if they stay registered and have a current Voluntary Job Plan.

-When the 12 months with Workforce Australia ends the job seekers cannot re-register with a Workforce Australia provider unless there is a change in circumstances, for example they are registered as a fully eligible participant.
+When the 12 months with Workforce Australia ends the job seekers cannot re-register with a Workforce Australia provider unless there is a change in circumstances.
+For example, they are registered as a fully eligible participant.

 To continue to be paid MOB after the 12 months with Workforce Australia ends, the customer needs to be registered as a fully eligible participant or start another qualifying activity for MOB.

-The current 12 week POG rules automatically apply to these job seekers when the 12 months with Workforce Australia ends, their Job Plan ends, or if their registration ends before the 12 month total is reached (whichever event occurs first).
+The current 12 week POG rules automatically apply to these job seekers when (whichever event occurs first):

 Job seekers who have compulsory mutual obligation or Participation Requirements from 8 December 2019 and receive MOB are not affected by this 12 month servicing limit.